SinusBot/docs/docs/installation/linux.md

 apt-get install libglib2.0-0
 ```

 **In case of Ubuntu 18.04**: Depending on the Ubuntu installation the `universe` repository of Ubuntu is not activated, resulting in missing packages for required dependencies *x11vnc* and *xvfb*.
-When said problem ocurrs, enable the `universe` repository by using following command:
+When said problem occurs, enable the `universe` repository by using following command:

 ```bash
 add-apt-repository universe